lmoffereins/bp-xprofile-field-for-member-types/readme.txt

 If you download BP XProfile Field For Member Types manually, make sure it is uploaded to "/wp-content/plugins/bp-xprofile-field-for-member-types/".
 Activate BP XProfile Field For Member Types in the "Plugins" admin panel using the "Activate" link.

 == Changelog ==

+= 1.0.1 =
+* Fixed setting member types for new a new field.
+Created a temporary workaround for #BP6545.
+See #2.

 = 1.0.0 =
 * Initial release